ahaenggli/AzureAD-LDAP-wrapper/docs/content/installation/run-ldap-wrapper.md

     LDAP_DEBUG: "false" # set this to true for more logs
     GRAPH_IGNORE_MFA_ERRORS: "false" # set this to true to bypass MFA
     DSM7: "true" # set this to false if you are running DSM 6 or lower
+    PUID: "1000" # optional, uid used for file access/permissions
+    PGID: "1000" # optional, gid used for file access/permissions
     ```

     ![env vars](../syno/syno_docker_env.png)